CS5610-Khoury-Lionelle/LabMagicEightBall/README.md

 5. What is an event listener?
 Why would that be essential for webpages?

+6. List at least three elements (CSS or HTML) that we did not cover in this tutorial.

 ## Credits / Acknowledgements
 Give credit where credit is due.
 If you used various resources (websites, etc) make sure to reference them here.